First Battle of Zurich: Dispositions

-After pushing the Army of the Danube out of the northern portion of the Swiss Plateau—the territory north of the Rhine and south of the Danube—following the battles at Ostrach and Stockach, Archduke Charles' sizable force—about 110,000 strong—crossed the Danube west of Schaffhausen, and prepared to join with the Vorarlberg Corps of Friedrich, Baron von Hotze before Zürich.
+After pushing the Army of the Danube out of the northern portion of the Swiss Plateau—the territory north of the High Rhine and south of the Danube—following the battles at Ostrach and Stockach, Archduke Charles' sizable force—about 110,000 strong—crossed the High Rhine west of Schaffhausen, and prepared to join with the Vorarlberg Corps of Friedrich, Baron von Hotze before Zürich.
 During the month of May André Masséna, now commander of both the French Army of Helvetia and the Army of the Danube began pulling back his forces to concentrate towards Zürich.
-Charles crossed the Rhine at Stein with an advanced corps of 21 battalions and 13 squadrons under Nauendorf on 20 May, while two days later in the evening, Hotze crossed at Meiningen and Balzers with 18 battalions and 13 squadrons.
-On the 23rd the Archduke led 15 more battalions and 10 squadrons over the Rhine at Büsingen.
+Charles crossed the High Rhine at Stein with an advanced corps of 21 battalions and 13 squadrons under Nauendorf on 20 May, while two days later in the evening, Hotze crossed at Meiningen and Balzers with 18 battalions and 13 squadrons.
+On the 23rd the Archduke led 15 more battalions and 10 squadrons over the High Rhine at Büsingen.

 Learning of the double-pronged advance, Masséna seized the opportunity to drive a wedge between the two Austrian commands and on 25 May launched attacks against Hotze's Corps to the east and Nauendorf's to the north.
 Hotze's advance troops under Petrasch were driven from Frauenfeld by Soult, while against the Archduke Michel Ney erupted from Winterthur, seized Andelfingen and threw back Nauendorf from Pfyn.
 Although the French were forced to withdraw on the appearance of Austrian reserves, nevertheless for a loss of 771 men they'd inflicted some 2,000 casualties and 3,000 prisoners on the Austrians.

 On the 27th Ney was wounded and his men driven from Winterthur, Masséna thereafter concentrated his forces at Zürich, closely pressed by the Archduke Charles and Hotze.

 By the end of the month the French were positioned:

 Soult's Division was on the Zürichberg overlooking the open country to the north from an entrenched camp constructed by Andréossi.
 To his left Oudinot's Division lay in support, with Gazan's brigade in the town of Zürich itself.
-Tharreau's Division continued the line across the Aare, with troops under Lorge' guarding the left of the Rhine to Basel.
-To Soult's right Chabran guarded the south of Lake Zürich, with outposts stretched to link with the troops of Lecourbe' at Lucerne and the Andermatt valley.
+Tharreau's Division continued the line across the Aare, with troops under Lorge' guarding the left of the High Rhine to Basel.
+To Soult's right Chabran guarded the south of Lake Zürich, with outposts stretched to link with the troops of Lecourbe' at Lucerne and the Alpine valley Urseren.
 In all some 52,000 French and Swiss troops.
-The entrenchments on the Zürichberg were in a 5-mile long semi-circle from Riesbach to Hongg, but were incomplete.
+The entrenchments on the Zürichberg were in a 5-mile long semi-circle from Riesbach to Höngg, but were incomplete.

 Charles decided to launch his main attack by the surest (though difficult) route, directly against the Zürichberg with his left and centre, holding his right wing back to protect his line of retreat.